|Red River Report||Caddo Lake Report||Bistineau Report||Southpaw Custom Jigs||Guide Information|

 MAPS OF THE RED RIVER POOLS 4& 5

 Russ McVey's Guide Service offers Professional Guide Service For Bass, Bream (seasonal), Crappie (seasonal) on The Red River.

 Shiners and small crappie jigs tipped with shiners fished along the edge of the ridges in the oxbows should be a good bet on the Crappie.
-Four to seven feet of water with standing timber should be a good place to start.
+Seven to 12 feet of water with standing timber should be a good place to start.

 Russell McVey, email@example.com , phone 318-464-2277